-Joan Kraft, Heather Hancock and Caitlin Thistle presented on the document.
+Joan Kraft, Heather Hancock, and Caitlin Thistle presented on the document.
 Vicky Boydell and Norbert Coulibaly were the discussants.
-The TAG found the brief difficult to follow.
-The scope of the brief made drawing clear conclusions challenging.
+The TAG appreciated the large and difficult task of synthesizing such a large and diverse body of evidence.
+The TAG felt that the scope of the brief was too large resulting in a brief that was difficult to follow.
+The scope of the brief also made drawing clear conclusions challenging.

 The TAG requested further refinement of the scope in order to facilitate clear messaging about what the practice is and what we know about its impact.
-Specifically:

-- Refine the scope of the brief to one-to-one IPC.
-This will remove studies and discussion related to group-based IPC. - See further revisions in recommendations below.
+Specifically, the TAG recommended refining the scope of the brief to one-to-one IPC.
+This will remove studies and discussion related to group-based IPC.